domtunstill/bank/README.md

 ### Edge Cases

-- Amount given with an extra decimal place
+- Amount given with an extra decimal place will still print to balance
+- Can withdraw amount more than balance
 - String given as deposit or withdrawal amount
-- 2 deposits same date, balance order
+[comment]: <>(- 2 deposits same date, balance order)
-- Transactions not entered in correct order, statement balance incorrect
+[comment]: <>(- Transactions not entered in correct order, statement balance incorrect)

 ## App